Back to all posts

-Think of your water heater’s relief valve as its emergency alert system.
+That steady drip from your water heater isn’t just an annoyance; it’s a message.
+Think of your heater relief valve as your system’s emergency alert.
 It doesn’t leak for no reason; it’s communicating a problem.
-The drip you see isn’t the issue itself, but rather a symptom of an underlying cause, such as dangerously high water pressure, an overheating thermostat, or a faulty valve.
-When you find water coming out of water heater relief valve, your first step is to figure out what message your system is sending.
-We’ll help you decode the signs, walk through a few simple tests, and explain when it’s time to call in a professional for a safe and reliable fix.
+The drip you see isn’t the issue itself, but a symptom of an underlying cause, like dangerously high water pressure, an overheating thermostat, or a faulty valve.
+When you find water coming from this critical component, your first step is to figure out what your system is trying to tell you.
+We’ll help you decode the signs, walk through a few simple tests, and explain when it’s time to call a professional for a safe and reliable fix.

 Key Takeaways